 In this, starch or sugar is converted into lactic acid by yeast strains and bacteria.
 During exercise, energy expenditure is faster than the oxygen supplied to the muscle cells.
 This results in the formation of lactic acid and painful muscles.

 Pyruvate, the end product of glycolysis is broken down into alcohol and carbon dioxide.
 Wine and beer is produced by alcoholic fermentation.

 Starch and sugar present in grains and fruits ferment into vinegar and condiments.
 For eg., apple cider vinegar.

 Anaerobic respiration is a type of cellular respiration where respiration takes place in the absence of oxygen.
 Fermentation is an anaerobic pathway- a common pathway in the majority of prokaryotes and unicellular eukaryotes.
-During the process, partial oxidation of glucose leads to the formation of acids, gases or alcohol.
-Depending on the end products, there are two types of fermentations viz. alcoholic or ethanol fermentation and lactic acid fermentation.
+During this process, partial oxidation of glucose leads to the formation of acids, gases or alcohol.

 In organisms, yeast, for example, the pyruvic acid formed by partial oxidation of glucose is converted to ethanol and carbon dioxide (CO2).
 This anaerobic condition is called alcoholic or ethanol fermentation.
 The whole reaction is catalyzed by the enzymes, pyruvic acid decarboxylase and alcohol dehydrogenase catalyze.
 In certain bacteria and animal muscle cells, under anaerobic conditions, the pyruvic acid is reduced to lactic acid by lactate dehydrogenase.
 This is called lactic acid fermentation.
 The end products of these anaerobic pathways make them hazardous processes.
 For example, a concentration of alcohol above 13 percent produced by yeast cells could kill themselves.